Buy This Cook That

 Boozy Rum-Soaked Dark Chocolate Covered Cherries

-The idea first came to me a couple of years ago when my friend Joy and I were chatting about Fireball Cherries.
+The idea first came to me a couple of years ago when a friend and I were chatting about Fireball Cherries.
 (Cherries soaked in Fireball Cinnamon Whiskey.)
 She told me they were great to snack on at parties, and I've been wanting to try them.
+I still haven't tried one though, because I'm stuck on these amazing rum cherries!

-But, I really really really like spiced rum.
+I really like spiced rum, and I'm not the biggest fan of Fireball.
 Plus, I'm sorta obsessed with dark chocolate.
-"Self," I said, "How can I combine all of these things into a wickedly good holiday fun treat?"
+"Self," I said, "How can I combine all of these things into a delightful treat?"

 A bottle of Sailor Jerry spiced rum next to a mason jar full of stemmed cherries